coecms-training/access-om2-course/payu.rst

 * Maximise walltime to reduce effect of queue time

-* A single 48 hourr model run: What if crashes?
+* A single 48 hour model run: What if crashes?
 Output non optimal?

 runspersub